PL-15: China

 The PL-15 entered People's Liberation Army Air Force (PLAAF) military service around 2015 to 2017.
 The carrying platforms include the Chengdu J-10C, the Shenyang J-16 and the Chengdu J-20.
 It has also been spotted on the Shenyang J-11B.
-The PL-15 has begun to replace the earlier PL-12 as the standard beyond-visual-range missile for both PLAAF and People's Liberation Army Naval Air Force (PLANAF) fighters.
+The PL-15 has begun to replace the earlier PL-12 as the standard beyond-visual-range air-to-air missile (BVRAAM) for both PLAAF and People's Liberation Army Naval Air Force (PLANAF) fighters.